eqan/material-awesome/README.md

 - [ ] Tree Tiling: i3 Window Manager Tree Tiling Setup for Awesome.
 - [ ] More Functionality To DashBoard
 - [ ] Code Optimization
-- [ ] Minimalisim: More minimialist and independent desktop with less third party applications.
 - [ ] Documentation Update
-- [ ] Material Icons: Need to simplify the icons to only material

 ### 4) Clone the configuration